musictheory/NilScript/README.md

 **oj.class_getName(cls)**
 **-[BaseObject className]**
 Returns a human-readable string of a class or selector.
 Note that this is for debug purposes only!
 When `--squeeze` is passed into the compiler, the resulting class/selector names will be obfuscated/shortened.

 ---
+## <a name="squeeze"></a>Squeezing oj!

+oj features a code minifier/compressor/obfuscator called the squeezer.
+It is activated via the `--squeeze` compiler flag.
+The goal of the squeezer is work *with* a compressor such as UglifyJS rather than replace it.
+At a high level: the squeezer shortens oj class names, ivar names, and method names; while UglifyJS shortens JavaScript variable names.

+In addition, when `--squeeze` is turned on, `@enum` and `@const` variables are replaced at compiled time with their associated values.

+---
 ## <a name="restrictions"></a>Restrictions